troyrowan/website/content/authors/admin/_index.md

 #- Visitors
 ---

-Troy Rowan is a PhD candidate in the MU Animal Genomics group at the University of Missouri.
-He works at the intersection of population genetics, quantitative genetics, genomics, and animal breeding with the goal of improving livestock efficiency and sustainability.
-His major research uses novel applications of genome-wide linear mixed models to identify signatures of selection and local adaptation in cattle populations.
+I am a PhD candidate in the MU Animal Genomics group at the University of Missouri.
+My research exists at the intersection of population genetics, quantitative genetics, genomics, and animal breeding; all with the ultimate goal of improving livestock efficiency and sustainability.
+My major PhD project uses novel applications of genome-wide linear mixed models to identify signatures of selection and local adaptation in cattle populations.
+I'm also interested in how using imputed rare variation affects the accuracy of genomic predictions and estimates of heritability.